Get the Temperature #

 When you start the Raspberry Pi with display / monitor / screen on, it will automatically turn on display power.
 If not, display power will never turn on even if you later connect it to a screen.
 So it is necessary to control the display power.

-for off. bare vcgencmd display_power
+vcgencmd display_power 11 for on and 0 for off. bare vcgencmd display_power shows current state.

 It is possible to specify a certain display ID.
 For more info, visit the doc above.